Earnest-Williams/Survival-Truck/README.md

 * `textual` app with panes: Map, Log, Status, Truck, Diplomacy.
 * Hotkeys handled by `textual` bindings.
-* Optional developer charts via `matplotlib` in a separate debug mode.
+* Optional developer charts can be generated if you install `matplotlib` yourself; it is not bundled with the main runtime dependencies.

 ---